Development Setup

 Pipeline Test

-1. Detach from the screen or tmux session.
+- Detach from the

-2. Check for errors in the setup process by running the following command:
+session. - Check for errors in the setup process by running the following command:

 docker compose logs